Below is a list of frequently asked questions. If you cannot find the answer to a question you have please call us at 302-856-3636 so we can help you.

 They are to wear outerwear (e.g. gloves, headgear, coats, etc.) only outdoors and store these articles during their stay in the building.
 The students are to wear appropriate shoes, (e.g. athletic shoes, oxfords, etc.) not open-toed footwear such as sandals or "flip-flops."

-At this time the school does not have a kitchen.
-Sussex Academy has contracted with Preferred Meals to provide lunch daily.
-Orders are placed through our website and paid for in advance.
+The school has a warming kitchen but does not prepare food.
+Instead, Sussex Academy has contracted with Preferred Meals to provide lunch daily.
+Orders are placed online and paid for in advance.
 Students may pack their lunch.
-Meals are eaten in the multi-purpose room.
+Meals are eaten in the cafetorium.

 As a public school, the academy receives state funding for transportation.
 Our bus routes operate on a hub system with no door-to-door busing.